Hernandez, Indians top Astros 1st time in 6 tries this year

 Rookie starter Eli Morgan permitted three hits and three runs in five-plus innings.
 Bryan Shaw (3-3) allowed two hits and a run in the sixth and James Karinchak pitched a perfect ninth for his 11th save.

 Jose Altuve and Kyle Tucker both homered for the Astros for the second straight game.

-Houston lost to the Indians for the first time this season after winning the first six meetings.
+“This is about the eighth time we’ve had a chance to sweep and that final game gets away from us,” manager Dusty Baker said.
+“We’ve just got to come back and play better baseball.”

 Houston starter Lance McCullers Jr. gave up six hits and four runs while striking out eight in five-plus innings.